mpuche3/dev/README.md

 - `index.html` — root page that includes `scripts/script03.js` and mounts the UI.
 - `scripts/script03.js` — the script explained here.

+Note: the previously-defined `refresh_warning` helper in `scripts/script03.js` was removed because it was a no-op (the logic was commented out) and had no external references.
+This reduces dead code.

 ## Example usage

 - Open the page in a browser with the right files available.
 Click the book title to open the book list, click a chapter to open chapter list, then click the text area to play the current sentence's audio.
 Toggle phonetic/text mode with the top-left button, toggle repeat and sound with the respective icons, and change voices with the voice button when SpeechSynthesis voices are available.